d12frosted/elpa-mirror/gnu/drepl-readme.txt

   The following operations are defined:

+2.1 `status' (interpreter notification) ───────────────────────────────────────

-  • `status' (interpreter notification): The interpreter indicates whether or not it is ready to receive a framed operation message.
+  The interpreter indicates whether or not it is ready to receive a framed operation message.

   Parameters:
-    • `status': Either `ready' (subprocess is expecting a framed message) or `busy' (IO, if it occurs, should not be framed).
+  • `status': Either `ready' (subprocess is expecting a framed message), `rawio' (IO, if it occurs, should not be framed) or `busy' (no IO is allowed).

   Note: Some changes in the tracked state happen implicitly.
-Most importantly, when an editor request is sent, tracked state changes to `busy'.
+For instance, when an editor request is sent, the tracked state changes to `busy' or `rawio' depending on the operation type.

-  • `eval' (editor request).
+2.2 `eval' (editor request) ───────────────────────────

   Evaluate some code, blocking until the computation is complete.

   Parameters:
   • `code': The code to be evaluated

   Result: The response contains no data (that is, it includes only the original request id).
 The REPL should evaluate the code and print the result.

+2.3 `complete' (editor request) ───────────────────────────────

-  • `complete' (editor request): Get completions at point.
+  Get completions at point.

   Parameters:
   • `code': A code snippet containing the completion point.
   • `offset': The offset (zero-based) from start of `code' to the point of completion.

   Response:
   • `candidates' (optional): A list of objects, each containing the following attributes.
     • `text': The completed text, including the existing prefix.
     • `annot': Annotation text to be displayed next to the candidate in the completion UI.

+2.4 `checkinput' (editor request) ─────────────────────────────────

-  • `checkinput' (editor request): Check if a continuation line is needed.
+  Check if a continuation line is needed.

   Parameters:
   • `code' (string): A code snippet.

   Result:
   • `status': One of `complete' (the code is valid), `incomplete' (the code is syntactically invalid, but may become so by adding more text) or `invalid' (there is a syntax error in the existing portion of code).
   • `indent' (optional): If present, this is the expected indentation of a continuation line, as a string.
   • `prompt': The prompt of a continuation line.

+2.5 `describe' (editor request) ───────────────────────────────

-  • `describe' (editor request): Obtain information on the symbol at point.
+  Obtain information on the symbol at point.

   Parameters:
   • `code': A code snippet.
   • `offset': An offset (zero-based) from start of `code' containing the symbol of interest.

   Result: The response may be empty (no information on the symbol) or as follows.
   • `name': The symbol name.
   • `type' (optional): The symbol type or function signature.
   • `text' (optional): Free-form documentation on the symbol.

+2.6 `setoptions' (editor request) ─────────────────────────────────

-  • `setoptions' (editor request): Set configuration options.
+  Set configuration options.
 The parameters are arbitrary and interpreter-specific.
 The interpreter must send an empty response.

-  • `getoptions' (interpreter notification).
+2.7 `getoptions' (interpreter notification) ───────────────────────────────────────────

   Indicates that the editor should send a `setoptions' request.
   Typically emitted when the interpreter is initialized but before printing the first prompt.
 Implicitly changes the tracked interpreter state to `ready'.

 3 Why